gaf3/hundoword/README.md

   * id - Program to select
 * `#/student/` - Students: List existing students or create a new one
 * `#/student/<id>/` - Student: Selecting existing student using id, edit or delete.
   * id - Student to select
+* `#/student/<id>/plan/` - Plan: How many words should the student focus on and what achievements are required to move on
+  * id - Student to select
 * `#/student/<id>/focus/` - Focus: What words a student should be focusing on
   * id - Student to select